PeterWangIntel/crosswalk-website/Crosswalk-WebDriver.md

 (2) Set remote debug port by insert "--remote-debugging-port='PORT'" into "/usr/lib/systemd/user/xwalk.service" on Tizen IVI.

-(3) Connect Tizen IVI and PC with sdb a).
+(3) Connect Tizen IVI and PC with sdb.

+a).
 Run the follow command on Tizen IVI:

 <pre>